0x676f64/MLB-Reddit-App/README.md

 | **Suspended Game Display** | An existing thread automatically detects mid-game suspension.
 Shows SUSPENDED headline with the inning where play stopped.
 Linescore stays visible. |
 | **Off-Day Discussion** | For team-specific subs only, Game Thread mode only.
 When the team has no game scheduled, the menu posts a discussion thread with last result and next scheduled game.
 In Broadcast mode, the menu simply reports no games. |

+### Broadcast delay (spoiler protection)

+An optional per-subreddit **Broadcast delay** holds the live scoreboard data back by a fixed number of seconds (Off / 5 / 8 / 10 / 12 / 15 / 20) so fans following along on a slightly delayed TV or stream aren't spoiled by seeing a play in the thread before it reaches their screen.
+It applies in **both** thread modes and is independent of the Thread type setting.
+Because each point-in-time snapshot from the MLB feed is complete and the selected moment only ever advances, no play or pitch is ever skipped — the game simply runs the chosen number of seconds behind.

 ### Scoreboard tabs

 | Tab | Contents |